ScholarlyDigital/.github/profile/README.md

 Product 📦 | Description 📄 | Release Date 📆
 --- | --- | ---
-API | Public library for all kinds of solutions to implement into all kinds of digital education services. | December 2023 Coach | AI-Powered Chat App tailored for students and teachers with institution integration planned. | Early 2024 Unnamed AI Model | AI Model to convert natural language (essays and tests) to a statistical overview of a student (CAT-style) | Late 2024
+CortexAPI | Public library for all kinds of solutions to implement into all kinds of digital education services. | December 2023
+Coach | AI-Powered Chat App tailored for students and teachers with institution integration planned. | Early 2024 Unnamed AI Model | AI Model to convert natural language (essays and tests) to a statistical overview of a student (CAT-style) | Late 2024